“A Moment of Opportunity”1

 There is one more little tidbit, which says a lot about the respect of the Chinese for others.
 In 1973 Prime Minister Whitlam became the first Australian Prime Minister to visit China; loudspeakers played Click go the Shears and Waltzing Matilda; the Chinese, in order to make the couple feel welcome (Margaret accompanied Gough), had done a great deal of homework, they knew Margaret was very tall and that she liked swimming.
 They prepared a special swimming suit for her, just in case.
 There is a lesson for all of us here today about both thoughtfulness and doing your homework!

-The “moment of opportunity” endures today and many, many areas have and will continue to open up for Australia with China.
+The “moment of opportunity” endures today.
 Whitlam’s experience and lessons also endure and much can be gained by reading the many accounts and following the principles for effective relationship building.